Germany's Innogy enters Californian electric car charging market

 Innogy, the largest Germany energy firm by market value, has about 5,700 electric vehicle charging points and says it is one of the leading operators of car charging infrastructure in Europe.

-ChargePoint, the world's largest network of electric vehicle charging systems with more than 34,500 points in the United States and Mexico, has also been pushing into Europe.
+ChargePoint, the world's largest network of electric vehicle charging systems with more than 38,000 points across North America, has also been pushing into Europe.

 Last month, it secured $43 million in financing led by Siemens, which will collaborate with it on the development of charging stations in Europe.